Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Case Studies

 \subsection{Cell-Free Movable Antenna}

-The cell-free network is a novel topology that can enhance the macro diversity of the network.
-The movable antenna technology can enhance the micro diversity of the network by fine-tuning the propagation conditions based on small-scale fading effects.
-Motivated by these two flexible MIMO technologies, in this case study, we combine them and study the cell-free MA technology, where antennas at each distributed AP can flexibly move along the array.
-Then, the sum SE maximization problem is established to optimize the antenna positions and precoding schemes.
-The penalty-based block coordinate descent optimization framework can be utilized to solve the above optimization problem.
+The cell-free network is a novel topology that can enhance the macro diversity of the system \cite{OBETrans}.
+The movable antenna technology can enhance the micro diversity of the network by fine-tuning the propagation conditions based on small-scale fading effects \cite{10906511}.
+In this case study, we combine them and creatively study the cell-free MA technology, where antennas at each distributed AP can flexibly move along the array.
+The sum SE maximization problem is established to jointly optimize the antenna positions and precoding schemes.
+The penalty-based block coordinate descent optimization framework, tailored for the cell-free movable antenna network, can be utilized to solve this optimization problem.
 Fig.~\ref{Sim_CF_MA} investigates the sum SE performance for the cell-free architectures with the MA and FPA.
 As observed, compared with the conventional FPA-based cell-free architecture, the cell-free MA architecture can achieve much better SE performance, regardless of the centralized and distributed optimization.
 This case study embraces insightful motivations for the combination of all studied flexible MIMO technologies to facilitate more promising future MIMO technologies.
+However, although antenna movement can benefit SE, the additional cost, such as motor energy and algorithm complexity, should also be considered, where a trade-off between the performance and cost should be further studied in future.
+Meanwhile, our case studies showcase the powerful integration of different flexible MIMO technologies, which demonstrate the synergistic and flexible evolution of future MIMO technologies we advocate in this paper.